MaryMalak/Corona-Fighters/README.md

 Finally, by testing the frame, if the system predicts that people will violate social distancing, a warning will be occurred by the algorithm,to avoid face to face contact with people.
 The reason lies in the fact that many humans are careless about this pandemic by not keeping a safe distance.

+# project limitations:
+our project can detect people walking at intermediate distance from the camera which means that:
+-it cannot detect faces only without the appearance of the person's whole body. (too close to be detected) -it cannot detect people walking farther than the intermediate distance.  (too far to be detected)

 # Team Members